Toucherism

 Overview

 Toucherism is a clinically described paraphilic pattern in which sexual arousal centres on surreptitiously touching the body of a person who has not consented, usually with the hands and most often in crowded public settings.
-It is closely related to, and frequently classified alongside, frotteurism, which centres on rubbing the body against a non-consenting person.
+It is closely related to, and frequently classified alongside, frotteurism, which centres on rubbing the body (typically the pelvis) against a non-consenting person.
+Some clinicians treat the two as a single phenomenon; others reserve toucherism for hand-based grabbing or fondling and frotteurism for pelvic rubbing.
 This entry is documented strictly for clinical completeness: there is no consensual form of the behaviour as defined, and acting on these urges is a sexual offence.

 History & origins

-The term is built transparently from the verb touch (via the French toucher, "to touch"), mirroring the French-derived frotteur ("one who rubs").
 The phenomenon was catalogued among the early sexological surveys of the late nineteenth century.
 The French psychiatrist Valentin Magnan is generally credited with the first documentation of such surreptitious touching and rubbing acts as markers of a psychological disorder, in an 1890 study.
 Around the same period, Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex described intrusive touching and rubbing urges within their broader taxonomies of sexual variation.
+The umbrella term frotteurism, under which toucherism is usually grouped, was coined by the British psychiatrist Clifford Allen in 1969; toucherism itself is a plainer descriptive formation from the verb touch, built by analogy with the older French-derived frotteur ("one who rubs").

 Freund and the courtship-disorder model